 A Quick Look at 11 Popular Christmas Sweets

-In addition to things like colorful lights and gift exchanges, Christmas also has its own unique sweets, and some have surprising stories behind them.
+In addition to things like gifts and colorful lights, Christmas also has its own unique sweets, and some have surprising stories behind them.

 This article will focus on some of the most well-known holiday treats; some you may already know, but some may be new to you.
 Prepare to get hungry!